-What is the cost?
+What is the fee for psychology services?

-The fee-guide rate for psychology services is $190 per 50-minute session.
-Services are eligible for full or partial reimbursement through health benefit plans and health spending accounts, and may also be claimed as a medical expense on your income tax return.
+Services are eligible for reimbursement through benefit plans, health spending account, and may be submitted as an eligible medical expense on your income tax return.
+In extenuating circumstances, your psychologist may be able to adjust the fee-guide rate.